Respiratory Failure is Defined as the Occurrence of One or Both of the Following

 A Normal Serum Bicarbonate is Specified Here Since a Primary Metabolic Alkalosis (with Increased Serum Bicarbonate) Would Be Expected to Result in a Normal Compensatory Increase in pCO2: this normal compensatory mechanism functions to maintain a normal serum pH and would not be considered “respiratory failure”

-In Specific Clinical Circumstances, a Patient May Be Hypoxemic, But Not Be Hypoxic
+Note that a Patient May Be Hypoxemic, But Not Be Hypoxic

 Clinical Scenarios in Which an Acidosis is Present, But in Which the pH is Not Acidemic